Internships by Academic Department

 All Department of Chemistry majors complete a four-credit research project in an area related to their interests.
 Students perform this research either at Shepherd University with a faculty mentor or at an external organization with an approved external mentor.
 Students have done their research in many external locations including the USDA Appalachian Fruit Research Lab, the Cool and Cold Water Aquaculture Research Lab in Kearneysville, the Western Maryland Research and Education Center, the Freshwater Institute in Shepherdstown, the National Cancer Institute in Frederick, and at West Virginia University and Marshall University through the West Virginia IDea Network of Biomedical Research Excellence program.
 Students have also participated in NSF-REU programs at the University of Washington and Texas A&M University.

 Employment opportunities are available for students in the Department of Computer Science, Mathematics, and Engineering within a comfortable distance from Shepherd.
-Every year students obtain internship and co-op opportunities from employers such as U.S. Coast Guard Operations Systems Center, U.S. Veterans Affairs Hospital, IRS, KRM, Volvo powertrain, and First Data.
+Every year students obtain internship and co-op opportunities from employers such as U.S. Coast Guard Operations Systems Center, U.S. Veterans Affairs Hospital, IRS, KRM, Volvo powertrain, First Data, JLG, American Woodmark, AceInfo, and IBM.
 CME students have participated in NSF-REU research programs at partner universities and also have opportunities to work with faculty advisors in the department on research projects supported by grant programs such as the NASA fellowship, WV-INBRE, NSF, and SOARS.